Safety & Accessibility

-- Articles which, because of their size or the nature of their contents, may be dangerous to passengers shall not be allowed on Stagecoach buses.
+- Articles which, because of their size or the nature of their contents, may be dangerous to passengers shall not be allowed on Tri-Valley Transit buses.
 These include, but are not necessarily limited to: car batteries, gasoline, kerosene or any other flammable liquid, weapons, including but not limited to guns or knives, illegal drugs and open containers of alcohol.

 - Keep all food and beverages in closed containers.